Close Modal×

 So what happens if you do find liens listed on the property?

 If the liens are voluntary, there are usually no issues when it comes to selling the home.
-When the property sells, the owner will pay them off with the profit of the home.
+When the property sells, the owner will typically pay them off at closing from the sale proceeds.
 Again, the most common examples of a voluntary lien would be a mortgage or home equity loan.
+That said, if there isn’t enough equity to pay off the lien in full, the seller may need lender approval or negotiation to close.

 If the liens are involuntary, the seller has to address them.
-Whether it’s paying it off or coming to a settlement, sellers will want to get that lien cleared before putting it on the market.
+Whether it’s paying it off or coming to a settlement, sellers will want to get that lien resolved.
+A seller can often list a property with liens, but to close the sale, liens usually must be handled through escrow/title—paid, released, negotiated, bonded around, subordinated, or otherwise resolved depending on the lien type and local rules.

 Final Thoughts on Property Liens